This Recipe Is: • Ready in 30 Minutes or Less • Vegetarian (Depending on Toppings) •

 - Prepare and chop all of your toppings and place them at the grilling station for quick access.

 - Transfer the dough from the parchment to the grill.
 Turn your grill down to medium and close the lid.
-Keeping a close eye on the crust, cook it for one to two minutes, just until the crust has developed grill marks and is crisp and golden.
+Keeping a close eye on the crust, cook it for 1-2 minutes, just until the crust has developed grill marks and is crisp and golden.

 - Flip the crust (using two large grill spatulas if you're grilling a 12-inch round).

 - Grill the second side for just another minute while at the same time you begin adding the sauce and toppings to the pizza.
 As soon as the second side has begun to develop grill marks, turn the grill down to low and quickly finish topping the pizza.

 - Close the grill lid and continue cooking on low heat for about 3-5 minutes, just until the toppings are warm, the cheese is melted, and the crust is cooked through and golden.